Sen. Carl Levin's decision opens seat in 2014

 Levin had won re-election handily in recent years and was considered a safe bet to hold onto the seat if he had sought another term.

 Levin, who often presents a slightly rumpled, down-to-earth demeanor, is the younger brother of Rep. Sander Levin, D-Mich., and the senator's retirement will end one of the longest-serving tenures of siblings in Congress.
-The brothers were roommates at Harvard Law School in the 1950s, and when Sander Levin first sought political office, Carl served as his campaign manager.
 The congressman has said he intends to seek re-election.

 Levin's announcement comes just days after he shepherded Defense Secretary Chuck Hagel's nomination through a bruising Senate confirmation fight.
 The Armed Services chairman often found himself at odds with some of the newer Republicans on the committee, including freshman Sen. Ted Cruz of Texas.
 Levin pointedly pushed back when Cruz insinuated that Hagel had taken money from extreme or radical groups, and he defended the president's nominee.

-Closer to home, Levin has been an outspoken advocate for his home state auto industry and manufacturers.
+Levin also has been an outspoken advocate for his home state auto industry and manufacturers.
 When General Motors and Chrysler faced potential collapse in 2008, Levin pressed his fellow members and the incoming Obama administration to support the companies with billions of dollars in loans.
 The automakers have since rebounded.

 Levin also has kept a keen eye on financial matters.
 As chairman of the investigations subcommittee, Levin in 2002 led a probe of the activities of Enron Corp., which had declared bankruptcy the previous year amid illegal accounting methods and other financial irregularities.
 The investigation resulted in legislation meant to improve the accuracy and reliability of corporate disclosures.